ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 ## Fixing the Obvious

-The API examples above weren't this good in their first release.
+The crates I mention here weren't this good in their first release.
 Their authors made them work, and then they made them better.
 The crates that are incredible works of engineering today have stood the test of time.
 The authors have fixed the papercuts reported by thousands of users.
-Issues that they never considered when writing their libraries have been reported and fixed.
+Issues they might never have considered when writing their libraries have been reported and remediated.
 These crates have been polished to a mirror sheen and are a joy to use because so many of the things that were imperfect in previous iterations have been addressed.

 Sometimes fixing the issue was easy, and sometimes it was hard.
-Sometimes it required a major refactor, and sometimes it required building a whole other library.
+Sometimes it required a major refactor, and sometimes it required building a whole separate library.
 Sometimes it required working with the language team itself to fix bugs or introduce new language features.
 The unifying factor is that the authors were dedicated to making their code better, and the language gave them the tools to do so.
 Developers want to make their code better in every language.
-Rust is unique in how it helps developers to identify where and how to improve.
+Rust is unique in how it helps developers to discover where and how to improve.

 The result is that many crates in the Rust ecosystem are a joy to use.
 It's not just because the authors are genius programmers (many of them are).